Contact Information

 Biography

 My most recent book, Martial Law Melodrama: Lino Brocka’s Cinema Politics (U of California Press, 2020), examines the inscription of politics in the films of the internationally renowned Filipino director, a frequently bankable maker of commercial films who also pioneered politically committed filmmaking and queer cinema in the Global South.
 Drawing extensively from archival material and research on melodrama, the book offers an eye-opening account of anti-authoritarian politics in commercial and independent cinema.
-It engages in a timely discussion of how films register and respond to authoritarian spells and fascist regimes, such as the ones currently seizing liberal democracies the world over.
+It engages in a timely discussion of how films register and respond to authoritarian spells and fascist regimes, such as those currently seizing liberal democracies the world over.
 More broadly, the book offers an innovative and versatile model for interpreting politics in popular film.

 My essay "A Proletarian Inferno" appears in the Criterion Collection's DVD and Blu-ray editions of Brocka's Manila in the Claws of Light (1976) and, in Italian translation, in a box set of Martin Scorsese's World Cinema Project-funded restorations issued by the Cineteca di Bologna.
-My video essay and liner notes are featured in Blu-ray discs of Lino Brocka's Cain and Abel and Lupita Aquino’s Once a Moth for the North American and Asian markets.

 Research Interests